Challenges of Generating Structurally Diverse Graphs: Algorithms for diversity optimization

 \subsection{Genetic algorithm}

 This section describes our implementation of the genetic approach.

-\paragraph{High-level description of the algorithm } First, we obtain an initial population of $N$ graphs using either a specific random generator or an ensemble of models or user input with the size $N$.
+\paragraph{High-level description of the algorithm } First, we obtain an initial population of $N$ graphs using either a specific random generator, or an ensemble of models, or user input with the size $N$.
 After that, we repeatedly do the following procedure.
 We choose two distinct parental graphs $P_1$ and $P_2$ from the population, and via crossover and mutation generate a child graph $C'$.
-After that, we go over all graphs in the current population and for each graph we subtract its fitness from the fitness of $C'$ w.r.t.~the remaining graphs in the population.
-Then we choose the graph with the largest difference and if it is positive we replace $U$ with $C'$; otherwise, we do nothing.
+After that, we go over all graphs in the current population, try to replace each of them with $C'$ and compute the difference in diversity caused by the replacement.
+Then, we choose the graph with the largest difference and if it is positive we replace it with $C'$; otherwise, we do nothing.
 Then we repeat the procedure.
 We also limit the number of unsuccessful attempts and denote this parameter as $K$.
 Now let us consider all stages of the algorithm in detail.

-\paragraph{Initial population} For an initial set of graphs, we can either use established random graph models (e.g., generate $N$ graphs with $n$ nodes each using the Erd\H{o}s-R\'enyi model with edge probability $p = 0.5$ or with mixed $p$) or can pass already saved set of graphs through command-line argument (for instance, the resulting population from the greedy algorithm can become the initial population for the genetic algorithm).
+\paragraph{Initial population} For an initial set of graphs, we can either use established random graph models (e.g., generate $N$ graphs with $n$ nodes each using the Erd\H{o}s-R\'enyi model with edge probability $p = 0.5$ or with mixed $p$) or can pass an already saved set of graphs through command-line argument (for instance, the resulting population from the greedy algorithm can become the initial population for the genetic algorithm).
 The nodes of each graph are labeled by numbers $1, 2, \dots, n$ (we will need these labels for the crossover procedure).
 Denote the generated population by~$S$.

 \paragraph{Selecting parents} We randomly select two different graphs from $S$ as parents.
-To do so, we assign each graph the probability proportional to its fitness w.r.t.~$S$ and sample two different graphs from the resulting distribution.
-We denote these graphs by $P_1$ and $P_2$.
+To do so, we assign each graph the probability proportional to its fitness w.r.t. set of all other graphs and sample two different graphs from the resulting distribution.\footnote{Since Energy is negative, for this measure we sample with probabilities proportional to $-\frac{1}{\mathrm{fitness}}$.} We denote these graphs by $P_1$ and $P_2$.